 There are many reasons that an organisation may fail to identify the IP that it creates or uses:

-- staff may recognise that they have knowledge to get their job done, but perceive that it is part of their skills and experiences, and do not appreciate that after they leave (retire, change of employer, illness, or absence from work), that someone else cannot do their job
+- its staff may recognise that they have knowledge to get their job done, but perceive that it is part of their skills and experiences, and do not appreciate that after they leave (retire, change of employer, illness, or absence from work), someone else cannot do their job;

-- staff do not appreciate the boundary between skills (theirs) and IP (their employer’s)
+- its staff do not appreciate the boundary between skills (theirs) and IP (their employer’s);

-- staff may believe that IP belongs to them, not their employer
+- its staff may believe that the IP belongs to them, not their employer;

-- staff may identify valuable knowledge, but do not know who to report it to in the organisation
+- its staff may identify valuable knowledge, but do not know who to report it to in the organisation; and

 - IP is recognised, but its value is not assessed nor appreciated.